- How much is full coverage insurance?

 *New Hampshire doesn’t require drivers to have car insurance, but most drivers do, and we’ve listed the cost of what is mandated if you choose to carry coverage.

-Full coverage car insurance cost by company
+How much is full coverage car insurance by company?

 Nationwide offers the best deal on full coverage car insurance.
 Premiums average $129 per month, or $1,548 annually.
 USAA offers cheaper coverage to people who are eligible.